Windsor, Queensland: History

 On Sunday 13 September 1953, Archbishop James Duhig laid the foundation stone for a new Holy Rosary Catholic Church costing £40,000.
 When the new church was completed, the school would expand into the old church.
 On 22 August 1954, Archbishop Duhig consecrated the new brick church in the presence of a crowd of 2000 people, many of whom listened from outside the church via loudspeaker.

 Wilson Youth Hospital was established in June 1961 at Tenth Street following a refurbishment of the Wilson Hospital School to create a more secure facility with a focus on detention.
 In 1983, it was renamed The Sir Leslie Wilson Youth Centre.
 In 1993, it was renamed the Sir Leslie Wilson Youth Detention Centre.
 It was operated by the Queensland Government and housed children who were breaking the law, "troubled" children as well as orphans, although the role of the centre changed over time.
 It was closed on 29 April 2001 and demolished soon after.
 There was an associated Wilson Youth Hospital School which operated from 1961 to 1968.

 On 3 February 1964, "opportunity classes" (special education) were introduced at Windsor State School.
 On 23 January 1967, the special education program was established as a separate school, Windsor Special School, but still operating on the same site.
 The special school closed on 16 December 1994.

+Prior to December 1968 the suburb was served by frequent Brisbane City Council tram services along Lutwyche Road, with routes converging from Chermside, Kalinga (until 1962), Stafford, and Grange the latter tram line branching off Lutwyche Road at Maygar street, on the border of Lutwyche and Windsor.
+These services combined to provide the suburb with an off-peak service of a tram every 2½ minutes along Lutwyche Road in the late 1950s.
+Two former tramway electrical substations remain features of Lutwyche Road, near Albion Road.
+One of these now houses the heritage collection of the Queensland Electrical Engineers Association.